GetContented/edux/README.md

 ## Set up

 This is a reasonably standard Rails application in terms of set up.
 We use `rbenv` to manage ruby versions.
-Install `bundler` if you haven't already, then then `bundle install` to install all the required gems.
+Install `bundler` if you haven't already, then `bundle install` to install all the required gems.
 Use `rake test` or `bundle exec guard` to run the tests.